 - worker’s surname and given name(s)

-- claim number (if known)
+- claim number (where known)

 - brief description of the injury to which the services relate

-- employer name (if known)
+- employer name (where known)

 - each service itemised separately in accordance with the relevant fee schedule including: